-Birth defects are structural or functional abnormalities present at birth that can cause physical disability, intellectual and developmental disability (IDD), and other health problems.
-This information focuses on structural birth defects, their causes, their prevention, and their treatments.
-Functional/developmental birth defects are addressed more completely in the IDDs content.
+Birth defects are structural (how the body is built) or functional (how the body works) abnormalities present at birth that can cause physical disability, intellectual and developmental disorders, and other health problems.
+This information focuses on structural birth defects, such as heart, limb, or brain malformations, their causes, their prevention, and their treatments.
+Functional/developmental birth defects are addressed more completely in the Intellectual and Developmental Disabilities (IDD) information.

 Researchers have identified thousands of different birth defects, and some are more disruptive than others.
 If not detected and treated quickly, some can be fatal or cause lifelong disabilities.
 Currently, the Centers for Disease Control and Prevention notes that birth defects are the leading cause of death for infants during the first year of life.